Bernardo-MG/Tabletop-Punkapocalyptic-Core/readme.md

-## Tabletop's Pendragon Core library
+## Tabletop's Punkapocalyptic Core library
-Default implementation of the Pendragon's API extension for the library for the Tabletop project.
+Default implementation of the Punkapocalyptic's API extension for the library for the Tabletop project.

 ### Version
 The project is still under development, so expect a certain degree of instability.
 Class paths and names may change, and classes keep receiving enhancements which make them change with frequency.